dask/dask/docs/source/array-creation.rst

    >>> z
    dask.array<add, shape=(10,), dtype=float64, chunksize=(5,)>

-These interactions work not just for NumPy arrays, but for any object that has shape and dtype attributes and implements NumPy slicing syntax.
+These interactions work not just for NumPy arrays but for any object that has shape and dtype attributes and implements NumPy slicing syntax.